frank-orellana/jobsworth-installer/migration-from-hosted/README.md

 mysql -u root -p clockingit < my-clockingit-backup.sql
 ```

+Review any errors.
+You might have some problematic strings in it.
+For example if you made a comment that ends in a backslash.

+You should be able to execute again this steps from the beggining as many times as you like.

 ## 5. Execute migration SQL script
 Execute the data-migration.sql file in MySql.
 This will copy all the necessary data from the temporary clockingIT database to the jobsworth database. if you already have data in your database BE CAREFUL! this script might overwrite some things you don't want overwritten.